Niketkumardheeryan/ML-CaPsule/Zomato Restaurant & Price EDA/README.md

 ```bash
 python zomato_eda.py
 ```
-*This will perform data preprocessing, print summary statistics, and regenerate all high-resolution charts in the `images/` directory.*
+*This will perform data preprocessing, print summary statistics, and regenerate the high-resolution charts in the `Zomato_EDA_Report.pdf` report.*

 ### 3. Launch the Jupyter Notebook
 ```bash